• Skip to main content

 Front angle view on a tall glass of bright yellow mango water filled with ice cubes and mint leaves.
 There is a lime wedge on the side of the glass as well.

 Also, it is made without alcohol, which makes it a nice vibrant drink that can be served to the whole family.
-You can also double or triple the recipe and make a whole pitcher to serve during summer gathering, BBQs or for Cinco de Mayo.
+You can also double or triple the recipe and make a whole pitcher to serve during summer gatherings, BBQs or Cinco de Mayo.
 I love to add extra fresh herbs when serving, such as mint or basil, just to boost the fresh flavor even more.

 Overhead view on a glass of mango water topped with mint leaves and a lime wedge.